87: Samantha Béart Joins the Party!

 And here's the, the, the, you know, the different continents and they're a war, da, da, da.

-But in another version of it, it's like, this is Osia, and this is the, and they're all just like renamed, but very clearly the US and the Soviet Union.
+But in another version of it, it's like, this is Osia, and this is the, and they're all just like renamed, but very clearly the U.S. and the Soviet Union.

-So, do you like it when there's some sort of, you know, like in Star Wars, they're like, gotta drink my calf, right?
+So do you like it when there's some sort of, you know, like in Star Wars, they're like, gotta drink my calf, right?
+Like, okay, you mean coffee is what you're saying.

 I can't say I particularly care, Jesse.

 And for me, particularly sci-fi is about what it means to be human.
+And I think what

 what has been done with Andor,

 which is about an occupation and it's about the sacrifices you have to go through to make sure revolution happens.
+Now, it fits into Star Wars, but my God, it's relevant for life on Earth.

-Whereas I think when Battlestar Galactica did it, it seemed to be, because of the timing, it did seem to be the occupation of Iraq, but of course, told the other way around that our main characters were the ones being occupied.
+Whereas I think when Battlestar Galactica did it, it seems to be, because of the timing, it did seem to be the occupation of Iraq, but of course, told the other way around that our main characters were the ones being occupied.

+And I think that made people question it.
 But yeah, I suppose it's up to the author and what they're trying to do.

 But if I can't see the scenes, I think that's better.

 But I don't want to come away going, oh, that was a nice escape.
+That's got nothing to do with real life.

 Sure, sure.

-I'm going to be annoying and say depends
+I'm going to be annoying and say depends.

 It sort of sits between sci-fi and sort of modern.